Chomenor/ioef-cmod/new-filesystem-readme.md

 # Known Issues

-- Little to no testing has been done on less common platforms and build environments, or on big endian systems.
+- Little testing has been done on less common platforms and build environments, or on big endian systems.
 Fortunately most of the issues that could come up should be limited to a few places like fsc_os.c.

 - Only the makefile and msvc12 project files are updated to use the new filesystem.
 Some of the other project files and build scripts aren't updated yet.
 I figure somebody with more experience with those components would be better suited to make the changes.

 - The code conventions used for the filesystem are a bit different from the main ioq3 codebase in terms of stuff like function capitilization and brace placement.

 - The server-side pure verification function SV_VerifyPaks_f is no longer supported, since it has no security value in modern conditions.
 All other pure server functionality is supported and cross-compatible with existing clients and servers.

+- The pk3dir feature is currently not supported, as I'm not sure it's worth the code complexity to maintain it.
+Since all mod dirs are loaded by default now, you can usually just place the test files in a mod dir instead.
+If you really need certainty that you get the same behavior as a pk3, you can use a script to generate an actual pk3.